Qualifying for general registration

 About certifying document copies

 - Find out which types of people are officially authorised to witness documents in the country or State where you are located.
+Email us first if it is expensive to get a document authenticated in your country.

 - The authorised person must write or stamp on the copy of the document: ‘I have sighted the document and certify this to be a true copy of the original.’
 They must write this on the front of the copy (not a blank back page), and they must write this on each page if there is more than one page.